stm32duino/wiki_contrib/_dev/How-to-debug.md

 [[/img/BuiltInExamples.png|alt="BuiltInExamples"]]

+> [!NOTE]
-[[/img/Note-icon.png|alt="Note"]] As the GCC ARM Toolchain is provided by the STM32 core, you do not have to download it in order to program your board.
+> As the GCC ARM Toolchain is provided by the STM32 core, you do not have to download it in order to program your board.

 Use the _**“Arduino”**_ menu or the upload button on the toolbar to upload your sketch.
 If the setup is correct, the LED should blink on your board.